More than a beautiful smile

 Poor oral health can lead to serious medical issues

-“We see a lot of patients who neglect dental care,” said Sarah Roman, a social services caseworker for Outpatient Care Coordination at Blessing Health System.
+“We see a lot of patients who neglect dental care,” said Sarah Roman, a former social services caseworker for Outpatient Care Coordination at Blessing Health System.
 “Either insurance won’t cover it or it’s too costly.
 We see a lot with our cancer patients and the dental piece becomes the last priority.”

 Neglecting dental care can lead to tooth decay, gum disease and other serious health issues, including heart disease, stroke, diabetes, kidney disease, cancer, and dementia.
 In cases like Karen’s, it can delay life-saving cardiovascular or cancer treatment.